eduribeirocampos/SFND-Lidar-Obstacle-Detection/README.md

 </p>

 One type of RANSAC version selects the smallest possible subset of points to fit.
 For a line, that would be two points, and for a plane three points.
 Then the number of inliers are counted, by iterating through every remaining point and calculating its distance to the model.
 The points that are within a certain distance to the model are counted as inliers.
 The iteration that has the highest number of inliers is then the best model.
-This algorithm is availabe on the [..src/quiz/ransac/](https://github.com/eduribeirocampos/Lidar-Obstacle-Detection/tree/main/src/quiz/ransac) folder.
+This algorithm is availabe on the file [line_ransac2d.cpp](./src/quiz/ransac/line_ransac2d.cpp).
 To run This simulation follow the next steps in `linux terminal`:

 ```
 * Go to ..src/quiz/ransac/build